pkmn/engine/docs/DESIGN.md

   would be a large improvement (i.e. currently the event loop searches through all possible sources for any handlers, despite there usually being 0 or 1 handler that actually needs to run).
-- Pokemon Showdown's most foundational type is an `ID` - a lower case string with special characters removed.
+- Pokémon Showdown's most foundational type is an `ID` - a lower case string with special characters removed.
 While this is fairly convenient for developers who can easily tell at a glance what object an `ID` is intended to reference, it is inefficient as it relies heavily on the assumption of the compiler performing string interning and uses up more memory than integers (JS numbers are technically all 8 bytes, but JS runtimes usually implement 'Smi' optimizations for 32 bit integers).
-More importantly, Pokemon Showdown frequently calls `toID` on strings to convert strings to an `ID` to the point where `toID` is Pokemon Showdown's hottest function.
-Pokemon Showdown should be able to leverage TypeScript's type checking to enable only calling `toID` on input and not multiple times over the lifetime of the `ID` to minimize this cost, but this still does not fully mitigate the issue.
+More importantly, Pokémon Showdown frequently calls `toID` on strings to convert strings to an `ID` to the point where `toID` is Pokémon Showdown's hottest function.
+Pokémon Showdown should be able to leverage TypeScript's type checking to enable only calling `toID` on input and not multiple times over the lifetime of the `ID` to minimize this cost, but this still does not fully mitigate the issue.
-- Pokemon Showdown's data layer is fully featured and designed to support a plethora of use cases beyond what is specifically required for implementing a Pokemon battle.
+- Pokémon Showdown's data layer is fully featured and designed to support a plethora of use cases beyond what is specifically required for implementing a Pokémon battle.
 This data is useful for various additional tools and features, but the more general API results in bloat that hinders performance.
-In a similar vein, many of Pokemon Showdown's core classes are designed for convenience and for developer ergonomics as opposed to performance (e.g. no distinction between the `ActivePokemon`'s fields and a `Pokemon` in the party, resulting in redundant data being stored and filling up cache lines).
+In a similar vein, many of Pokémon Showdown's core classes are designed for convenience and for developer ergonomics as opposed to performance (e.g. no distinction between the `ActivePokémon`'s fields and a `Pokémon` in the party, resulting in redundant data being stored and filling up cache lines).
-- Pokemon Showdown does not pay close attention to [monomorphism](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html) and frequently initializes key data objects inefficiently (e.g. the `Object.assign(this, data)` pattern used by its foundational types).
-Always ensuring object fields are initialized in the same order becomes even more difficult due to the raw size/number of fields involved (i.e. for objects with only a few fields it is easier to ensure they are always initialized in the same order, but many of Pokemon Showdown's game objects include 50-100 fields).
+- Pokémon Showdown does not pay close attention to [monomorphism](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html) and frequently initializes key data objects inefficiently (e.g. the `Object.assign(this, data)` pattern used by its foundational types).
+Always ensuring object fields are initialized in the same order becomes even more difficult due to the raw size / number of fields involved (i.e. for objects with only a few fields it is easier to ensure they are always initialized in the same order, but many of Pokémon Showdown's game objects include 50-100 fields).
-- Most of Pokemon Showdown's core APIs involve looking up keys in a map (e.g. lookup by `ID`) which is inherently less efficient than directly indexing into an array.
-While both are ultimately `O(1)` in the average case, the additional pointer chasing/redirection result in cache misses and poor performance.
+- Most of Pokémon Showdown's core APIs involve looking up keys in a map (e.g. lookup by `ID`) which is inherently less efficient than directly indexing into an array.
+While both are ultimately `O(1)` in the average case, the additional pointer chasing / redirection result in cache misses and poor performance.
-- Pokemon Showdown produces text protocol logs in all cases.
+- Pokémon Showdown produces text protocol logs in all cases.
 While invaluable for debugging, the text logs are expensive to produce and parse, and importantly, are often wasted work in many use cases where they are simply ignored.
-- Pokemon Showdown is written in JavaScript/TypeScript which makes it unergonomic to have precisely laid out data structures with minimally sized fields (as mentioned above, the minimum data size of a number is going to be 4-8 bytes outside of making all the code manipulate `ArrayBuffer`s), substantially larger than what is convenient to use in lower level languages.
+- Pokémon Showdown is written in JavaScript / TypeScript which makes it unergonomic to have precisely laid out data structures with minimally sized fields (as mentioned above, the minimum data size of a number is going to be 4-8 bytes outside of making all the code manipulate `ArrayBuffer`s), substantially larger than what is convenient to use in lower level languages.
   While modern JavaScript engines like V8 and JSC are impressive, there is a limit to how much help they can provide when push comes to shove.
-Furthermore, Pokemon Showdown relies on a lot of dynamic memory allocation which is inherently slower than repurposing existing objects on the stack would be.
+Furthermore, Pokémon Showdown relies on a lot of dynamic memory allocation which is inherently slower than repurposing existing objects on the stack would be.
-  Finally, being written in JavaScript means third-party developers wishing to leverage Pokemon Showdown's engine must either also be written in JavaScript, embed a JavaScript runtime (and pay in terms of overhead on the boundary), or interface with the engine through standard input/output streams (which incurs syscall overhead).
+  Finally, being written in JavaScript means third-party developers wishing to leverage Pokémon Showdown's engine must either also be written in JavaScript, embed a JavaScript runtime (and pay in terms of overhead on the boundary), or interface with the engine through standard input / output streams (which incurs syscall overhead).

-Ultimately, the Pokemon Showdown's design choices may result in a flexible engine which is easy to expand upon, but its architecture is fundamentally at odds with acheiving peak performance.
+Ultimately, the Pokémon Showdown's design choices may result in a flexible engine which is easy to expand upon, but its architecture is fundamentally at odds with acheiving peak performance.